📚

 Modern Republicanism

 Eisenhower was a fiscal conservative, whose first priority was balancing the budget after years of deficit spending.
 A moderate, he accepted most of the New Deal programs as a reality of modern life and even extended some of them.
-In this system, which he called Modern Republicanism, he did the following:
+In this system, which he called Modern Republicanism, he:

 • During Eisenhower’s two terms in office, Social Security was extended to 10 million more citizens, the minimum wage was raised, and additional public housing was built.